EricMFink/ProfessionalResponsibility/_questions/FairnessQuestions.md

 ### Question 33

 Lawyer represents A in the civil case of A v.
 B. The jury finds in favor of B. The judge then releases the jury.
 Two weeks later, Lawyer sees one of the jurors at a cocktail party.
 Lawyer asks the juror: “I hate to bother you, but I’d like to ask you why the jury ruled as it did.
-I’m hoping to learn for future trials.”
+I’m hoping to learn for future trials."

 Is Lawyer subject to discipline?